-Table 4.7 reports distributional statistics for equivalized disposable household incomes generated by UKMOD alongside associated statistics evaluated from (un-simulated) Family Resources Survey (FRS) data and reported by the Department for Work and Pensions publication Households Below Average Income (HBAI).
+Table 4.7 reports distributional statistics for equivalized disposable household incomes generated by UKMOD alongside two alternative statistics.
+One of these - denoted FRS in the table - reports summary statistics reported by the microdata that are considered as input for UKMOD.
+These data combine microdata reported by the Family Resources Survey (FRS) with related data reported in the Household Below Average Income dataset.
+The right-most column of the table displays statistics reported by the Department for Work and Pensions publication Households Below Average Income (HBAI).